phatak-dev/blog/_posts/2014-12-15-implementing-shuffle-in-mesos.md

  * createCombiner - As name suggests, its a function creates combiner for each partition.
 It will start with initial value provided by v parameter.

- * mergeValue - for every value in split, mergeValue will be used to update the combine
+ * mergeValue - for every value in partition, mergeValue will be used to update the combine

  * mergeCombiners - its a reduce side job of merging two different combiners

  numberOfOutputSplit allows us to control number of reduce tasks and final parameter scheduler allow us as to access the context.

-### Local file based shuffle implementation
+## Local file based shuffle implementation

 The following code explains the implementation of shuffle using local file system and http server.

-#### Step 1 : Implement Shuffle trait
+### Step 1 : Implement Shuffle trait
 {% highlight scala %}

   class LocalShuffle[K, V, C] extends Shuffle[K, V, C] with Serializable {